minidawie/cse15l-lab-reports/Lab-Report-1.md

 - The working directory is `/home/`
 - When I tried to use `cat` to a directory it returned with a statement because there is nothing to print out from a directory.
-- The command that was given was an error. 'cat' is used to show a files content.
+- The command that was given was an error. `cat` is used to show a files content.
 Since the argument given was a directory and not a file, the terminal ran into an error.
 The way the terminal handled the error is by returning a message stating that the argument is a directory, not a file.

 <br />